fashionretail

 Small-scale companies

 Small manufacturers, brands, and designers are the future.
-Handcrafted smaller productions made with sustainable materials would have healthier production chains.
+Handcrafted smaller productions made with sustainable materials would create healthier production chains.
 Also, designers would make products for different market segments, from affordable to luxury.
 Small is beautiful, and it gives a long-term solution.

 How to change fashion retail